-Jean Grey arrived on the original X-Men team in 1963, and since then she’s gone through a rollercoaster of plot twists and transformations.
-Introduced as a teenager with telepathic and telekinetic powers, she’s one of the most powerful mutants in Marvel canon, and she plays a central role in decades of iconic X-Men storylines.
+Jean Grey arrived on the original X-Men team in 1963.
+Since then the female superhero has gone through a rollercoaster of plot twists and transformations.
+Introduced as a teenager with telepathic and telekinetic powers, she’s one of the most powerful mutants in Marvel canon.
+She plays a central role in decades of iconic X-Men storylines.
 Along with ongoing friendships with Storm and Charles Xavier, and romances with Cyclops and (kind of) Wolverine, she starred in one of the most influential X-Men storylines: the Dark Phoenix Saga, which is being adapted into a movie starring Sophie Turner.

-Kamala Khan is one of the biggest breakout superheroes of the 21st century, following in the footsteps of teen heroes like Kitty Pryde and Peter Parker.
-She’s a lovable, dorky kid who just wants to do the right thing, but finds it hard to juggle her newfound shapeshifting powers with her obligations to friends, family, and school.
-Her comics blend classic superhero themes with a contemporary tone, and they’ve been widely praised for bringing a Muslim hero into the mainstream.
+Kamala Khan is one of the biggest breakout superhero women of the 21st century.
+She follows in the footsteps of teen heroes like Kitty Pryde and Peter Parker.
+She’s a lovable, dorky kid who just wants to do the right thing.
+However, it’s hard to juggle her newfound shapeshifting powers with her obligations to friends, family, and school.
+Her comics blend classic superhero themes with a contemporary tone.
+They’ve also been widely praised for bringing a Muslim hero into the mainstream.

 Carol Danvers used to be known as Miss Marvel, holding the title before Kamala Khan took over.
-While Danvers played a background role in Marvel team comics since the 1970s, her popularity exploded when writer Kelly Sue DeConnick and artist Dexter Roy rebooted her as Captain Marvel in 2012.
+Danvers played a background role in Marvel team comics since the 1970s.
+But her popularity exploded when writer Kelly Sue DeConnick and artist Dexter Roy rebooted her as Captain Marvel in 2012.
 Her sporty jumpsuit is now a cosplay staple, and her fans are known as the Carol Corps.
-Her actual powers are pretty conservative—super-strength, flight, and energy projection—but her real strength lies in the quality of her solo comics.
-Captain Marvel arrived at a time when fans were crying out for a simple, high-quality superhero book about an admirable female hero, and DeConnick and her collaborators delivered.
-Danvers is now on Marvel’s A-list, featuring heavily in recent crossover events (for better or worse), and soon to appear in a movie franchise starring Brie Larson.
+Her actual powers are pretty conservative—super-strength, flight, and energy projection.
+But her real strength lies in the quality of her solo comics.
+Captain Marvel arrived at a time when fans were crying out for an admirable female hero.
+DeConnick and her collaborators delivered.
+Danvers is now on Marvel’s A-list, featuring heavily in recent crossover events (for better or worse).
+She is soon to appear in a movie franchise starring Brie Larson.

 - The complete Marvel Studios movie calendar